FullHuman/tosin/docs/Guide.md

 Do you want to provide autocompletion when someone installed your package?
 If you do, the `types/index.d.ts` is ready to be completed.
 It is set in `package.json` as the file containing your types.
 Most of the IDE and code editor will use this file to provide auto-completion.
-It is a great way to improve developer experience.
+It is a great way to improve the developer experience.

 ### Documentation website ready to be deployed

-GitHub offers the possibility of hosting a website per repository since a long time now.
+GitHub offers the possibility of hosting a website per repository for a long time now.
 You can take advantage of that to create a documentation website for your package and hosting it directly on GitHub.

 Tosin comes with [vuepress](https://vuepress.vuejs.org/) and a script to deploy the website to GitHub Pages.
 The script will deploy the files to the gh-pages branch of your repository.

 ## Installation

-Tosin doesn't required installation as it is meant to be a simple CLI tool.
+Tosin doesn't require installation as it is meant to be a simple CLI tool.

 However, you can still choose to install it if you want to use its Javascript API.